samogden/CST463-assignments/homework/hw1/random_forest.md

 ## Instructions

-Edit [emsemble.ipynb](ensemble.ipynb) by following the instructions you'll find at the top.
+Edit [ensemble.ipynb](ensemble.ipynb) by following the instructions you'll find at the top.

 ## Submission